|

 ![]() |

 Fig. 4.
 Sampling with a D_FF.
-A sampling frequency that is too high with respect to the physical phenomena of clicking and realising a key will not filter the signal correctly.
-Signal bounces will be captured and thus, many (random) digital pulses will be generated every time that the key is clicked and released.
-Precisely, the opposite is what is required in a digital oscilloscope, for instance running at 2 Gs/s (2 gigasamples per second), a perfect digitalisation or acquisition of the analogue signal at the 500 ps CLK period time scale. |
+A sampling frequency that is too high with respect to the physical phenomena of clicking and releasing a key will not filter the signal correctly.
+Signal bounces will be captured and thus, many (random) digital pulses will be generated every time that the key is clicked and released. |

 ![]() |

 Fig. 5.
 Sampling with a D_FF.
-A sampling frequency that is too low with respect to the physical phenomena of clicking and releasing a key may not be able to detect the phenomena. |
+A sampling frequency that is too low with respect to the physical phenomena of clicking and releasing a key may not be able to detect the event. |

 - Christoffersen, J., "Switch bounce and how to deal with it", All about circuits, 2015.